Analog Man presents KING OF TONE overdrive pedal

 For more info on this pedal in Japanese language, please check out Ohbayashi san's King Of Tone page.

-The Version 4 King of Tone was developed in late 2005 due to popular demand for seperate controls for each channel of the original 4 knob KoT.
-The original KoT was one overdrive circuit, with 2 channels, having seperate volume controls and internal configurations.
+The Version 4 King of Tone was developed in late 2005 due to popular demand for separate controls for each channel of the original 4 knob KoT.
+The original KoT was one overdrive circuit, with 2 channels, having separate volume controls and internal configurations.
 Almost all "dual overdrive" pedals available are like this.
 The Ver4 KoT is actually TWO overdrive pedals in one box, one on each side.
+Remember that each side is a separate pedal, and they are the same except for how you set the DIP switches.
 Each side has an on/off switch, LED, and three independant knobs.
 Each side also has configuration DIP switches and a TREBLE trim pot on the inside.
-Having two actual overdrive circuits allows you to use both pedals at once, in series, for even more possible tones and levels of drive!
+Having two actual overdrive circuits allows you to use both pedals at once, in series (stacking) for even more possible tones and levels of drive!

 There is also a four position configuration DIP switch on the inside of the KoT which you can use to choose between Clean, OD, and DISTORTION modes for each side.
 I designed this switch to allow almost anyone to be able to find the exact sounds they want.
 This picture shows the factory settings.
 It is two pairs of two switches, the left two switches are for the red side and the right two for the yellow side.
 You can set either side to normal OD mode or CLEAN mode by moving it's OD/CLEAN dip switch (switch 1 or 3).
 You can set either side for additional distortion, with the DIST dip switches (2 and 4).
 When you turn one of these DIST switches ON you get significantly more and harder distortion, and a little less volume.
 When the DIST switch is on you can't get the normal OD or CLEAN modes on that side.
 See the manual for specific information on setting the DIP switches.